Dr. Lisa Oakes, Principal Investigator

 Michaela DeBolt, Graduate Student

 Michaela graduated from the University of Minnesota in December 2014 with a Bachelor of Science in Psychology.
 While at the University of Minnesota, she was a Research Assistant in the Attention, Memory, and Cognition lab with Dr. Yuhong Jiang.
 There she studied attention as it relates to autism and was involved in a year-long project examining long term memory capacity and fidelity in children with high-functioning autism.
 This experience sparked a strong interest in developmental cognitive studies, specifically how visual attention develops and changes over the first months of life.
 After graduating, Michaela joined the Infant Cognition Lab as a Lab Manager and Junior Specialist in June 2015 and has since become a graduate student in the Spring of 2017.
-She is particularly passionate about early nutrtional factors that effect brain and cognition development in the first year of life, and has been involved in the infantMiND Study examining this topic.
-She is also passionate about philosohpy in the context of psychology and humanity.
+She is particularly passionate about early nutritional factors that effect brain and cognitive development in the first year of life, and has been involved in the infantMiND Study examining this topic.
+Click here to view CV.

 Antony Zaghloul, Junior Specialist & Lab Manager